 Because Boone County is a small area with limited resources, Growth Dimensions and Belvidere Mayor Clinton Morris chose to partner with a wide array of organizations from across the region to assist and guide Hispanic-owned small businesses in each focus area.
 As a result, they implemented several new practices, including:

 - The Workforce Connection in Illinois, a partner of the American Job Center Network, will hire two part-time, bilingual navigators to assist with translations, review processes and outreach and write materials in Spanish as necessary.

-- The Rockford Regional Hispanic Chamber of Commerce and Health Department will deliver business education using video/visual aids and facilitation.
+- Deliver business education using video/visual aids and facilitation.

-- Kauffman FastTrac, an entrepreneurial training curriculum, will train Hispanic Advisors to deliver the Fastrac entrepreneurship curriculum in English and Spanish.
-At least one session will be scheduled and delivered when the Spanish version of the FastTracprogram is available in the third quarter of 2022.
+- Train a bilingual facilitator to deliver the Kauffman Program in English and Spanish.
+At least one session will be scheduled and delivered when the Spanish version of the FastTrac program is available, currently scheduled for the third quarter of 2022.

-- An advisory committee that represents Hispanic-owned business leaders, education advocates and government officials in the region was formed to provide input and guide decision-making.
+- Assemble an advisory committee that represents Hispanic-owned business leaders, education advocates and government officials in the region to provide input and guide decision-making.